Trademarked Colors: Target Red

 In 1902, George Dayton opened the Dayton Dry Goods Company in Minneapolis.
 In 1918, he established the Dayton Foundation with a $1 million grant.
 Today, the foundation is named the Target Foundation.

-At his death in 1938, his son George took over ownership of the company.
+After his death in 1938, his son George took over the company.
 Under his leadership, Target regularly set aside a percentage of its profits for charitable giving.
-The Dayton family continued to manage the company as it expanded into many retail areas.

 Read more on how to trademark a logo.

-First Target Store
+The First Target Store

 In 1962, the family-run company opened its first Target store in Roseville, Minnesota.
-The Dayton company considered more than 200 names before deciding on the bullseye and the name Target, which indicated that the store hit the target in every dimension.
+The Dayton company considered more than 200 names before deciding on the bullseye and the name Target, which indicated that the store hit the “target” in every dimension.
 The founders envisioned Target as a store that would “combine the best of the fashion world with the best of the discount world, a quality store with quality merchandise at discount prices.”

 A Few Changes